7seraph/cse15l-lab-report/lab3-report.md

      80 disadvantaged drowning in the legal surf.
 ```
 > I did use `-N` to show which line "money" first occurs to better help where exactly does the word appear.
 This is useful if you don't know where exactly a specific passage that you want is located in the file but know that it had "money" somewhere.
 You can use this to check where.
 As the string is case-sensitive, be sure that you type the string exactly.
 For example, if the string was "Money" then my result is `Pattern not found (press RETURN)`.
 From there, you would be redirected to the beginning/start of the file.
 You would have to press `q` to quit.
 Similarly, we can use `less -p` on other files.
+In this example, I want to see the String "String" in `DocSearchServer.java`.
 ```
 trank@LAPTOP-R6OGQ529 MINGW64 ~/docsearch
 $ less -pString DocSearchServer.java

  	28     static String readFile(File f) throws IOException {
      29         return new String(Files.readAllBytes(f.toPath()));
      30     }
      31 }